 Staff Wellness Days and Women’s Wellness Retreats

 Wild grounded now offers staff wellness days and also workshops for women to bolster mental health and wellbeing and restore the nervous system.

 In the field of mental health, we now have a deeper understanding of the human nervous system (polyvagal theory).
 Post-pandemic has left many of us with imbalance given that our nervous systems were not designed to be under threat for extended periods of time.

 Staff wellness days are designed to help your staff members learn more about burnout preventation and to restore balance through connecting with one another, laugh, play, reflection and calming exercises.
 It is a chance to show them that you are invested in their wellbeing which can greatly improve morale and productivity.

-Women’s wellness days are also designed to educate and teach skills to restore nervous system imbalance and improve mental health by doing the key things that we tend to let slide as we are caring for others.
+Women’s wellness days are designed to educate and teach skills to restore nervous system imbalance and improve health by doing the key things that we tend to let slide as we are caring for others.